Frequently Asked Questions

 One 55 pound bucket of Aquaphalt will cover approximately 5 square feet at 1 inch thick.

 Yes!
-Aquaphalt is approved by the DOTs in Arkansas, Colorado, Florida, Georgia, Indiana, Louisiana, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New York, North Carolina, North Dakota, Ohio, South Carolina, South Dakota, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+Aquaphalt is approved by the DOTs in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Puerto Rico.

 Check our website www.aquaphalt.com for complete warranty information.